Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Origin of the project
 This project was created in 🇫🇷 and 🇩🇪

+## ✅ Project status
+This project is currently being programmed, there are still a lot of blogs out there

 ## ✅ Make a donation

 To obtain a license :